 Dr. Hamilton is the American pioneer for Bellafill and considered by most doctors - including the developer of Bellafill, Dr. Gottfried Lemperle- to be the present American expert in its use.
 Dr. Hamilton has used Bellafill® in his office in Beverly Hills & Woodland Hills offices to treat deep wrinkles, depressions under the eyes, depressed acne scars, and chicken pox scars.
-DComposed of PMMA (Polymethylmethacrylate), lidocaine, and bovine collagen, Bellafill® can permanently eliminate unsightly lines and wrinkles, leaving the skin looking younger, radiant, and revitalized.
+Composed of PMMA (Polymethylmethacrylate), lidocaine, and bovine collagen, Bellafill® is long lasting and can eliminate unsightly lines and wrinkles, leaving the skin looking younger, radiant, and revitalized.
 Effects look extremely natural.
 You may be treated with Bellafill® in our offices in the Woodland Hills area of Los Angeles and in Beverly Hills.

 A few of our patients’ most frequently asked questions about Bellafill:

 How Is Bellafill® Administered?